bloXroute-Labs/solana-trader-client-go/benchmark/txcompare/README.md

     4    https://my-rpc-endpoint.com
 ```

-A CSV file for also be generated at the `--output` location, with details of each transaction.
+A CSV file will also be generated at the `--output` location, with details of each transaction.